pelithne/k8s/devops-and-aks.md

 ## Prerequisites & Setup
 * Completed "main workshop" from this repository (but not the final "clean up" step!)
 * Azure DevOps account: we will use an Azure DevOps project for a Git repo and build/release pipelines.
 Sign into your account here: https://azure.microsoft.com/en-us/services/devops/

-## Create new project in Azure Devops
-After logging into your Azure DevOps account, simply click "New Project" in the top right corner, and select a name for the project (for instance "pippyandfriends")
+ - After logging into your Azure DevOps account, simply click "New Project" in the top right corner, and select a name for the project (for instance "pippyandfriends")

-## Install Helm
+* Install Helm
 ````
 $ kubectl create serviceaccount tiller --namespace kube-system
 $ kubectl create clusterrolebinding tiller --clusterrole cluster-admin --serviceaccount=kube-system:tiller
 $ kubectl create clusterrolebinding default-view --clusterrole=view --serviceaccount=<your namespace>:default
 ````

 ## The DevOps Workflow with Containers
 This is the DevOps workflow with containers illustrated in this tutorial: